 - Glass Bottles and Jars, any color

 - Plastic Bottles and Jars, all except black plastic or those marked No. 4 or No. 6

 - Car Batteries — only wet-cell auto batteries.
 No cracked or leaking batteries accepted.

-- Rechargeable Batteries – If it’s rechargeable, it’s recyclable.
-When you see any of the abbreviations Ni-Cd, Ni-MH, Li-ion, or Pb* imprinted on a battery pack, it means that the battery can be recycled.
+- Rechargeable Batteries — When you see any of the abbreviations Ni-MH, Li-ion, or Pb* imprinted on a battery pack, it means that the battery can be recycled at Recycle City.
 A container for rechargeable batteries is located in the office lobby of Recycle City at 131 Ecology Drive.
 Please place each battery in separate plastic bags available at Recycle City.
 Place the sealed plastic bags into the collection container.
 PLEASE NOTE: We no longer accept NICD (Nickel-cadmium) batteries.